dermotreynolds/old.dermotreynolds.github.io/_posts/2017-02-20-0-powershell_app-deploy.md

 date: 2017-02-20
 featured: true
 category: powershell
-tags: [azure, powershell,App Service, v1]
+tags: [Azure, Powershell,App Service, v1]

 ---
 You can set up Continuous Deployment by connecting an App Service directly to a source code repository.